jeremy-harris/jekyll-now/_posts/2019-05-23-Product Recommendation Project.md

 ![Apriori-Rules](/images/apriori-rules1.JPG)

-*   So looking at the above output, you can see that 0.00528% of the time, the items were purchased together.
+*   So looking at the above output, you can see that <span style="color:red">0.00528% of the time</span>, the items were purchased together.
 In this case, Acer Aspire, Dell Desktop and a ViewSonic Monitor.
-*   When that happens, it is 81.5% likely that the customer will also purchase an HP Laptop.
+*   When that happens, it is <span style="color:blue">81.5% likely </span>that the customer will also purchase an HP Laptop.
-*   And you can see that this actually happened 52 times
+*   And you can see that this actually happened <span style="color:green">52 times</span>.

 ## Final Findings:
 For this example, the final findings were that iMac and HP computers were top sellers and that if a client had either product in their cart, we need to show them both items because these two were purchased together so many times that it was more than a fluke.
 The advice was to market to anyone that had purchased a PC or Laptop recently